-We’re the nation’s oldest retreat exclusively for women who struggle with weight, emotional eating, and binge eating.
+We’re the nation’s oldest community exclusively for women who struggle with weight, emotional eating, and binge eating.
 We have spent over four decades developing and refining our pioneering non-diet strategies to help women end the yo-yo cycle of weight loss and regain.

 Our program—based on science and freedom of choice—can help you find peace with food and your body, and permanently end weight struggles.SEE OUR PROGRAM